ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+tO COOL WaTER.

+At this season of the year a cool drought
+of water is a luxury which we may enjoy
+with a little care.
+By the following method,
+simple and inexpensive, water may be
- as ice.
+kept almost as cold as ice.
 Let the jar,
 pitcher or vessel used for water, be sur­
 rounded with one or more folds of coarse
 cotton, to be constantly wet; the evapora­